-A visit to Quealy's informal cellar door at their Balnarring vineyard will get things off to a good comfortable start, with the winemakers more than happy to team your tasting with a healthy side of knowledge.
+A visit to Quealy's informal cellar door at its Balnarring vineyard will get things off to a good comfortable start, with the winemakers more than happy to team your tasting with a healthy side of knowledge.
 Pick their brains and learn a thing or two about the local grape scene, while you sample the winery's own Italian-influenced stable of wines.
-This one's a must-visit for any Pinot Grigio fan, as winemaker Kathleen Quealy's been pioneering the variety since way back in the '90s.
+This one's a must-visit for any pinot grigio fan, as winemaker Kathleen Quealy's been pioneering the variety since the '90s.

 Armed with the lowdown, make the short drive west to Red Hill's Foxeys Hangout, where you can team some more wine tasting with one of the winery's famously fresh, flavour-packed lunches.
-Here, you'll sample some of the cold-climate expressions that Michael and Tony Lee craft so well, including Pinot Noir, Pinot Gris and Chardonnay, as well as a select range of the boys' sparkling wines.
+Here, you'll sample some of the cold-climate expressions that Michael and Tony Lee craft so well, including pinot noir, pinot gris and chardonnay, as well as a select range of the boys' sparkling wines.
 And since these guys are big believers that wine is made to be enjoyed alongside food, there's no chance of leaving hungry.
 Lunch at the cellar door involves a parade of seasonal small plates, designed to perfectly complement the wines you've been sipping.
-Opt for the changing chef's menu and you'll get yourself a taste of the very best local produce, enjoying the likes of mushrooms, grilled in fresh vine leaves, or a zingy tomato salad, teamed with red wine vinegar.
+Opt for the changing chef's menu and you'll get yourself a taste of the very best in seasonal local produce.

 Just around the corner, the folks at Polperro are equally big champions of that intuitive relationship between vineyard and kitchen.
 Here, they're plating up a menu that's nothing short of stunning, with huge respect for seasonality, local produce and technique.
-Grab a seat in the designer dining space and indulge in dapper dishes, like seared scallops with burnt corn, wagyu beef tartare, and the signature duck cassoulet.
-Finish with a cheese board, before capping off your long lunch with a tasting at the cellar door, where you'll get to sample the best this single vineyard label has to offer.
+Grab a seat in the designer dining space and indulge in dapper dishes — the current menu features the likes of gazpacho andalouse with crayfish, kale and cashew cheese martabak and tea-smoked Aylesbury duck breast.
+Cap off your long lunch with a tasting at the cellar door, where you'll get to sample the best this single vineyard label has to offer.

 The Peninsula's coastal stretch holds even more in the way of gastronomic delights, with beachside cafés and eateries aplenty.

 McCrae's Merchant & Maker is a spot for indulging all sorts of foodie cravings.
 The cheery beachfront café and bar turns out top-notch specialty coffee from Mornington's own Commonfolk, alongside tempting brunches and home-style lunch and dinner dishes.
-Here, you can start your day with an espresso and some sautéed garlic and thyme mushrooms, or finish it with a beef cheek pie, teamed with a local boutique wine.
+Here, you can start your day with an espresso and a medley of sautéed mushrooms with an umami sauce, ponzu gel, goat's cheese, kale and a poached egg, or finish it with a delightful nasi lemak bowl, teamed with a local boutique wine.

-Over in Dromana, you'll find another burst of freshness, at Dee's Kitchen.
+Over in Dromana, you'll find another burst of freshness at Pier Street Kitchen.
 This buzzing eatery serves up a produce-driven menu of Middle Eastern-accented comfort food that's sure to impress.
 Tuck into the kitchen's signature shakshouka, unwind with a drop from the regional wine list, and grab a few of the tasty take-home meals for later.

 If, for you, no weekend getaway is complete without a spot of pampering, then you've really come to the right place.
-Having just scooped up the prize for Best Mineral Springs at the World Luxury Spa Awards, the Peninsula Hot Springs is Victoria's first natural hot springs and spa centre, and it's sure to go down a real treat after a long day cruising the cellar doors.
+The award-winning Peninsula Hot Springs is Victoria's first natural hot springs and spa centre, and it's sure to go down a real treat after a long day cruising the cellar doors.

 After something a touch more energetic to balance out all the wine quaffing and culinary indulgences of your weekend?
 The Peninsula also boasts over 30 bike tracks and countless more walking trails, from captivating coastal paths, to rugged bushland tracks.
 At its very tip, you'll find Point Nepean National Park – 560 hectares of prime walking, cycling and exploring territory.
-Don some sturdy shoes and take in as much of it as you like, from the old Quarantine station, to the Pearce Barracks site, to the Harold Holt memorial located at the park's highest point.
+Don some sturdy shoes and take in as much of it as you like, from the old quarantine station to the Pearce Barracks site and the Harold Holt memorial located at the park's highest point.